dhruvdevu/GenreClassificationDL/index.md

 <iframe width="900" height="620" seamless="seamless" frameBorder="0" scrolling="yes" src="Pictures/PlotlyPlots/genre_histogram.html"></iframe>

+We deal with this class imbalence in the following Data Preprocessing section.

 ## Data Preprocessing
 Most of the initial challanges for data preprocessing were to gather all features from the complementary datasets of the MSD.
 These datasets are spread out accross multiple website and are provided by different agencies.
 Most complementary datasets also only provided data for a subset of the songs in the MSD, so we needed to ensure that our final dataset has features and a corresponding label for every song.
 Taking the intersection of all datasets significantly reduced our final dataset.